Republicans scramble to end impasse over McCarthy's imperiled speakership bid | KRDO

 Still, even if these negotiations prove successful and 10 lawmakers do flip to McCarthy’s column — which is far from certain — that won’t get McCarthy to the 218 votes needed to win the speakership, so he would still have more work to do.

-McCarthy also met separately Wednesday with the freshman members-elect who voted against him, sources told CNN.
+McCarthy also met separately Wednesday with the freshmen members-elect who voted against him, sources told CNN.

 During the meeting, McCarthy reiterated some of the things he has already promised and went into greater detail about those concessions.